 A disastrous fire in Parliament Street depot results in the loss of eleven double deck buses and total damage in excess of £1m.
 By October of this year, more than 90% of services were one-man operated.

 The active fleet had reached its highest figure of 494.
 However the innovative Transportation Policy of 1972 started to be reversed following a change in political control, with the 'Zone & Collar' and Park and Ride services withdrawn and peak period frequencies reduced.
+This photograph shows a training bus from March 1976:

 August sees the launch of the controversial 'Zone & Collar' experiment introduced by the County Council, who had assumed responsibility for transport following government reorganisation the year before.
 The intention was to reduce private cars entering the City between 07:30 - 09:30 and 16:30 - 18:30 on weekdays on the main arterial roads in to Nottingham.
 Limited stop Park & Ride services, using 18 'Lilac Leopards' were introduced to encourage people out of their cars.